-I have worked in the USA, UK, Canada, Japan, Australia and New Zealand, and have published more than 250 papers.
+I have worked in the USA, UK, Canada, Japan, Sweden, Australia and New Zealand, and have published more than 250 papers.
 This includes 8 papers in Nature and 3 in Science.
 (Links to selected publications) In addition to my career in science, I am a trained painter and photographer.
 I adopt an interdisciplinary approach to studying natural patterns called fractals.
 I have studied fractals in physics, psychology, physiology, geography, architecture and art.

 I use my interests in fractals to encourage collaborations between the arts and sciences and to promote public awareness of science.
 For example, my work has been featured in TV documentaries, including The Art of Science (ABC, 1998), Hunting the Hidden Dimension (PBS, 2008) and The Code (BBC, 2011) and has been the subject of popular press articles (e.g. in The New York Times and The London Times), magazine articles (e.g. in Scientific American, Time, The New Yorker, New Scientist and Discover) and ten popular science books.
 I also regularly give lectures around the world, commissioned by organizations as diverse as the Nobel Foundation, the Royal Society and national art galleries such as the Pompidou Centre and the Guggenheim Museum.
+He has also given a talk at the White House.

 I have taught over 7500 students and have been honored with the following teaching awards: “Outstanding Teacher in Higher Education Award” by the Oregon Academy of Sciences, a Williams Fellowship for Innovative Teaching, the Thomas Herman Distinguished Teaching Award, and a Cottrell Scholarship for Outstanding Teacher-Scholars I have authored (e.g. “Light, Color and Vision”) and edited (e.g. “Physics – Principles and Application”) undergraduate textbooks and received a number of educational grants.